 - Have support and resources for breastfeeding & postpartum depression handy.

 I did not have a postpartum care plan when I had my daughter.
 But having one during my second pregnancy was by far the best decision that I have taken.
 I had an entire village as my backup in case I need them and was so thankful to have an amazing support system.

 Download my Postpartum Cheatsheet with tips & strategies as a bonus.

 While you are preparing for your postpartum care plan, it is really important to know the common complaints that are faced during postpartum.

-Vaginal or C-section, both lead to some amount of bleeding after giving birth.
-Normally, the doctors or midwives do recommend to monitor the amount of bleeding and the clots.
+Vaginal or C-sections, both lead to some amount of bleeding after giving birth.
+Normally, the doctors or midwives do recommend monitoring the amount of bleeding and the clots.
 If it is excessive, it is a good idea to contact your doctor right away.

 Sore Breasts while Breastfeeding

 Initial days will be difficult with discomfort and sore nipples.
 Here are few things that can help: